FoodieQA: A Multimodal Dataset for Fine-Grained Understanding of Chinese Food Culture: FoodieQA: Dataset Annotation

 \subsection{Local Specialty Annotation}

 We also gather text annotations of representative local specialties for each cuisine type on our list.
 Annotators are asked to collect meta information for representative local dishes for each cuisine type, based on their life experience and knowledge obtained from the web.
 These meta-fields provide information beyond recipes, offering insights into how the food looks and tastes when people are eating it.
 An example is provided in Figure~\ref{fig:text-ann}.
-The annotation is done by eight native Chinese speaker which include five PhD students and three postdoctoral researchers from different provinces in China.

-The 17 meta-info fields cover the looks, taste, and culinary attributes of a dish.
+The 17 meta-info fields cover the appearance, taste, and culinary attributes of a dish.
 They include the food category, dish name, alternative names, main ingredient, characteristics of the main ingredient, three other key ingredients, dish flavor, presentation style, dish color, serving temperature (cold or warm), dishware used, region and province of origin, cuisine type, three primary cooking techniques, eating habits (if any), and reference links.

+The annotation is done by eight native Chinese speakers, including five PhD students and three postdoctoral researchers from various provinces in China.\footnote{The annotators are from Sichuan, Shaanxi, Guangdong, Jiangsu, Jiangxi, Shandong, and Chongqing.} During the annotation process, we ensure that all collected data is either annotated or verified by individuals familiar with the local context.
+Specifically, annotators are assigned as follows: 1) They are asked to annotate local specialties for the cuisine types from their hometowns, guaranteeing that the annotations are provided by locals.
+2) If a local annotator can not be found for a specific cuisine type, annotators are requested to seek assistance from friends who are from the respective region to verify or correct the metadata obtained from the web.
+Annotations in the following sections are conducted by the same annotators, if not mentioned otherwise.